yoki-labs/yoki-monorepo/README.md

+> ⚠️ This is an archive of the Yoki & Tuxo source code.
+Yoki shut down in July of 2024 due to disagreements in Guilded's policy.
+The Guilded API has changed significantly since then, so it's likely that trying to run the bot in its current state would not work.

-# Yoki (PRIVATE)
+# Yoki

-An automod/moderation bot that helps assist communities to protect their servers.
+An automod bot that helps assist communities to protect their servers.

 ## Getting Started